Posted under Car Lights & Glass

 9. Traction Control System (TCS) warning light

-The TCS warning light comes on when there’s a change or issue with the Traction Control System.
-This safety feature helps maintain traction and prevent wheel spin during acceleration, especially on slippery or uneven road surfaces.
 Depending on your vehicle’s make and model, the TCS light may come on when the system activates, which is normal.
 However, if the light persists and you’re not driving in slippery conditions, there might be a TCS malfunction.
-Have a professional inspect your vehicle so there are no major underlying issues.
+Have a professional inspect your vehicle to determine if there are any major underlying issues.

 10. Electronic Stability Control (ESC) warning light

 ESC is a safety feature that helps prevent a vehicle from losing control and spinning out.
-It uses sensors and accelerometers to collect information and send it to a computer that can apply brakes, reduce power, or use the steering and transmission to keep the vehicle stable when turning.
-The ECS light may appear when the system activates, detecting a loss in traction.
+It uses sensors and accelerometers to collect information and sends it to a computer that can apply brakes, reduce power, or use the steering system and transmission to keep the vehicle stable when turning.
+The ESC light may appear when the system activates, detecting a loss in traction.
 The light should only stay on for a short time, so if it continues to illuminate longer, there may be an ESC malfunction.
 Visit your local automotive professional for an inspection.

 11. Malfunction Indicator Light (MIL)